rxwei/tensorflow-swift/docs/AutomaticDifferentiationManifesto.md

 }
 ```

-When a differential manifold is a vector space, it's tangent space is usually
+When a differentiable manifold is a vector space, it's tangent space is usually
 itself.
 In these cases, we simply define `moved(toward:)` as vector addition.

-There are two important use cases of such a generalization.
+There are three important use cases of such a generalization.

 1. Customizable weight type